 Ibá by the numbers

-The planted tree industry has a significant impact on the economy, accounting for 6.9% of industrial GDP.
+The planted tree industry has a significant impact on the economy, and its gross revenue in 2019 totaled R$ 97.4 billion.

 Investments, generation of jobs and income, and taxes collected make the sector one of the pillars of Brazilian industry.

 The trade balance was US$ 10.3 billion in 2019, the second-best result for the last 10 years.